 We have been inundated with the belief that ratings, reviews, customer testimonials, and CSI scores are the gateway to more business, higher traffic counts, and increased profits.
 But not all testimonials are written by customers.
-There are others ratings and reviews you should be leveraging to build a case with your clients.
+There are other ratings and reviews you should leverage to build a case with your clients.

 Garnering ratings on your business or employees are just two review strategies of many.
 What about the product you sell?
-Certainly customers aren’t all sold on your product.
+Certainly, customers aren’t all sold on your product.
 Why do stores turn a blind eye to seeking feedback on their vehicles?
-Why do they not leverage expert reviews to sing the praises on the product?
+Why do they not leverage expert reviews to sing the product’s praises?

 In a recent DealerRater study, consumers were asked how trustworthy different sources are when making a major purchase.
-Wouldn’t you know that expert reviews ranks above both recommendations from family and friends, as well as customer testimonials?
+Wouldn’t you know that expert reviews rank above recommendations from family and friends and customer testimonials?

-While we at DealerKnows always recommend seeking high-quality ratings and reviews from your customer base, we believe it is equally important to leverage validating statements on your product from experts.
+While DealerKnows always recommend seeking high-quality reviews from your customer base, we believe it is equally important to leverage validating statements on your product from experts.